Man Wearing Filson Tin Cloth Olive Green Jacket & Tin Packer Hat

 American Klondike Gold Rush Prospectors Circa 1897

-Seeing this opportunity, Filson’s Pioneer Alaska Clothing and Blanket Manufacturers was established, specialising in hard-wearing goods tailored for those brave enough to pass through the treacherous trail.
-What made Filson unique and ensured the safe return of his customers was the honesty of the owner himself, often taking the time to hear the stories of the migrants and their journeys before using these conversations to further improve his offerings.
+Seeing this opportunity, Filson's Pioneer Alaska Clothing and Blanket Manufacturers was established, specialising in hard-wearing goods tailored for those brave enough to pass through the treacherous trail.
+What made Filson unique and ensured the safe return of his customers was the honesty of the owner himself, who often took the time to hear the stories of the migrants and their journeys before using these conversations to further improve his offerings.

 Filson Tin Cloth Jacket

-What may come as a surprise is that this nickname, Tin Cloth, only began to gain traction in the 1970s after being coined by Pacific Northwest loggers.
-The term itself derives from the process of solder being applied to copper wires to prevent oxidisation, however they also used it to describe their items of clothing that had been waxed.
+What may come as a surprise is that this nickname, "Tin Cloth," only began to gain traction in the 1970s, after being coined by loggers in the Pacific Northwest.
+The term itself derives from the process of applying solder to copper wires to prevent oxidation; however, it was also used to describe items of clothing that had been waxed.

 Today, the material still features across a wide range of Filson jackets, duffel bags, rucksacks, and other accessories – making them the go-to choice for loggers, tradesmen, and outdoorsmen.